madibkz/extract-js/README.md

 Another thing to be warned about, is that the information produced by `--multi-exec` mode has a chance of being incorrect.
 The emulation is not the same as a complete browser of course so there can be some inaccuracies in the logged results.

 ## Install
+You need to ensure that `ExpoSE` is installed properly in the `ExpoSE` folder first.

+Then run `npm install` to install all the packages

 You can run this tool from it's directory with `node run.js`.